The Three Musketeers (1973 live-action film): Development

-According to George MacDonald Fraser, Richard Lester became involved with the project when the producers briefly considered casting The Beatles as the Musketeers, as Lester had directed two films with the group.
+According to George MacDonald Fraser, Richard Lester became involved with the project when the producers, the Salkinds (Alexander and Ilya), briefly considered casting The Beatles as the Musketeers, as Lester had directed A Hard Day's Night and Help!
 The Beatles idea fell by the wayside but Lester stayed.
-It would be Lester's first film in five years, although he had been busy directing commercials and had sought finance for other projects in that time, including an adaptation of the novel Flashman by George MacDonald Fraser.

-Lester says he had "never heard of" the Salkinds.
-They asked him if he was interested in doing The Three Musketeers and asked if he had read it.
-Lester said "Yes, I have read it, everybody's read it."
+Lester says he had "never heard of" the Salkinds when they asked him if he was interested in doing The Three Musketeers.
 He read "the first 200 pages, got excited and said yes".

+It was Lester's first feature film in five years, but he had directed commercials and had sought finance for other projects, including an adaptation of the novel Flashman by George MacDonald Fraser.

 Lester said the producers "wanted it to be a sexy film and they wanted it to be with big sexy stars" such as Leonard Whiting and Ursula Andress.
 He said "I just didn't say no to anything in the early stages" and that the "die was cast" when he was allowed to hire George MacDonald Fraser to write the script.

-Fraser had never written a script before but thought that Flashman had the tone he was going for.
-In late 1972 Lester offered Fraser the job.
-According to Fraser, Lester originally said he wanted to make a four-hour film and cast Richard Chamberlain as Aramis.
+Fraser had never written a script but Lester thought that Flashman had the tone he was going for with his version of The Three Musketeers and the author was offered the job of writing the screenplay in late 1972.

+According to Fraser, Lester originally said he wanted to make a four-hour film and cast Richard Chamberlain as Aramis, which Fraser felt gave him a strong idea of the tone Lester was looking for.
 It was later decided to turn the script into two films.
 Fraser says he wrote them as two films, but no one told the actors.